About Basic Fetal Heart Monitoring

 In addition, this course will define the etiologies related to characteristics of the baseline fetal heart rate, variability, plus fetal heart deceleration’s.
 Similarly, students will learn how to identify and respond to category II and III fetal heart strips.
 Nursing interventions for non-reassuring patterns will be also deliberated.
 Last but not least, students will have the opportunity to practice assessments of FHR strips.

 Why you should choose NEO for Basic Fetal Heart Monitoring

 Nurses Educational Opportunities holds a genuine passion for women’s and children’s health.
-Most notably, Maternal mortality rates in the United States have steadily increased; in view of this fact, we have sought to improve maternal outcomes by preparing nurses on how adequately perform maternal child care.
-Accordingly, our instructors will ensure that learners feel ready to carefully assess and prepare mothers for a successful outcome.
-Lastly, upon completion of the Basic Fetal Heart Monitoring class, students will acquire the skills to perform appropriate nursing interventions.
+Most notably, Maternal mortality rates in the United States have steadily increased; in view of this fact, we have sought to improve maternal outcomes by preparing nurses on how to adequately perform maternal child care.
+Accordingly, our instructors will ensure that learners feel ready to prepare mothers for a successful outcome.
+Lastly, upon completion of the Basic Fetal Heart Monitoring class, students will acquire the skills to carry-out appropriate nursing interventions.